bramdanneels/IntroOmicsPract/Practicals/06_Metagenomics.md

 ```

 Download the assembly graph (`assembly_graph.gfa` in the `Sea_metaFlye` folder) and have a look at it.
+> If you have problems downloading the files, you can find the relevant files on [Zenodo](https://zenodo.org/records/17120797).

 <details>
 <summary>How is the assembly graph similar/different from the short-read assemblies?</summary>